Dennis Dragon: China Motor Bus

 In 1982, China Motor Bus (CMB) received two 12 metre non-air-conditioned Dennis Condors for evaluation, one of them was fitted with Duple Metsec bodywork, and the other one with Alexander bodywork.

 Because of the opening of MTR's Island line in the 1980s, CMB did not buy many Dennis Condors.
-Between 1989 and 1997, CMB bought only 46 12-m non-air-conditioned Condors, 28 11-metre non-air-conditioned Condors and 92 11-metre air-conditioned Condors.
+Between 1989 and 1997, CMB bought only 46 12-m non-air-conditioned condors, 28 11-metre non-air-conditioned Condors and 92 11-metre air-conditioned Condors.
 It was rumoured that CMB's last ten air-conditioned Condors were bought due to unpredictable delivery time of the Dennis Trident 3s ordered.
-All the CMB's Dennis Condors were sold to New World First Bus (NWFB) when CMB-lost its franchise in 1998, three of the 12-m Condors were subsequently converted to training buses.
+All the CMB's Dennis Condors were sold to New World First Bus (NWFB) when CMB lost its franchise in 1998, three of the 12-m Condors were subsequently converted to training buses.

 In 1999, NWFB converted one 11-metre Dennis Condor to an open-top bus (DM6), it was superseded by an air-conditioned Dennis Condor on 25 January 2008 and was withdrawn again on 29 September 2014 (DA66).
-The DLs were retired earlier by October 2000 and was sold out.
+The DLs were retired earlier by October 2000 and were sold out.
 DL1 & DL2 were sold to private preservationists in Hong Kong.
 Some of them were shipped back to the UK and converted to open-top in 2002 for the Big Bus Company., after withdrawal in London, most of these went to Big Bus Company's New York operation with one converted to electric drive in 2018.

 The DMs were retired by August 2002 and sold out, with an 11-m non-air-conditioned Dennis Condor (fleet number DM28) regarded by NWFB as its last "hot dog" ("hot dog" is a nickname in Hong Kong for non-air-conditioned buses).
-DM18 and DM22 has been under New World First Travel (as open-top buses, later sold to Citybus and were withdrawn on 11 February 2014).
-DM9, DM12 and DM25 has been sold to Citybus as training buses, while DM17 was sold to 3 preservationists in the UK.
+DM18 and DM22 have been under New World First Travel (as open-top buses, later sold to Citybus and were withdrawn on 11 February 2014).
+DM9, DM12, and DM25 have been sold to Citybus as training buses, while DM17 was sold to 3 preservationists in the UK.

 The DAs were also retired beginning January 2004 for the 22 buses, followed by 38 buses until 2012.
 All the remaining buses have been retired on 2 September 2015.
+Some of them were converted to open-top for Big Bus Tours' Hong Kong operation until 2017, then it was shifted to Miami.